bluerobotics/bluerobotics.github.io/wte/vent.md

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i>
 Always inspect the o-rings before inserting the plug.
 Any dust, hair, or other particles can cause a leak.

+<i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i>
+Use plastic tools, NOT steel or other hard tools, to remove the o-rings from the aluminum sealing flange.
+Hard tools can create scrapes that will compromise sealing ability.

 <!--<i class="fa fa-lightbulb-o fa-fw fa-2x blue"></i>
 A slight clicking noise is normal, especially when operated dry.
 It is caused by slight movement of the shaft in the plastic bearings.-->